VIETNAM DRIVING LICENSE FOR FOREIGNERS

 First, get the following together:

-- Translated and notarized copy of your Driving License from your home country (you must find an official translator for your language with notary powers to do this – your Embassy/Consulate should be able to inform you )
+- Official translation of your Driving License (2 copies) from your home country (you must find an official translator for your language with notary powers to do this – your Embassy/Consulate should be able to inform you, for some language you might be able to do it at the People’s Committee on 47, Le Duan in District 1, HCMC)

-- Original Driving License from your home country
+- Original Driving License from your home country, and your old Vietnam Driving License in case of renewal

 - Original Passport

-Then, go to the Ho Chi Minh Department of Transport (the driving license holder needs to be present) at Sở Giao thông vận tải, 252 Lý Chính Thắng, Phường 9, District 3, HCMC (google map link).
+Then, go to the Department of Transport (the driving license holder needs to be present) – for Ho Chi Minh City the address is Sở Giao thông vận tải, 252 Lý Chính Thắng, Phường 9, District 3, HCMC located in the end of the alley – can be tricky to find (google map link),

 Once there, go straight into the building (1st floor).